bsmith89/midas2-wiki/SNV-Module.md

 In a standard workflow, rep-genome database of the species in the restricted species profile were built for each sample, to which reads were aligned using Bowtie2.
 Per genomic site read pileup and nucleotide variation for **all** the species in the rep-genome database are reported by MIDAS 2.0.

-MIDAS 2.0 purposely hold any species selection based on the pileup results until across-samples SNVs analysis.
-That being said, per species reads mapping summary are reported in `snps_summay.tsv`, and pileup/variants calling results are organized by species.
-Therefore users can easily filter species accordingly based on the reported `horizontal_coverage` and `vertical_coverage` in the `snps_summary.tsv` on their own.
+MIDAS 2.0 purposely holds any filter or species selection upon the single-sample pileup results until across-samples SNV analysis.
+That being said, read mapping summary is reported in `snps_summay.tsv`, and pileup/variants calling results are reported by species.
+Therefore users can easily customize species selection on their own.

 ### Sample command